dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/where.md

 Filter the resource being tested (<Term id="model" />, source, seed, or snapshot).

-The `where` condition is templated into the test query by replacing the resource reference with a subquery.
+The `where` condition is templated into the test query by replacing the resource reference with a <Term id="subquery" />.
 For instance, a `not_null` test may look like:
 ```sql
 select *
 from my_model